-This is the BEST homemade pumpkin spice latte that tastes just like the coffee shop version, except it’s healthier and cheaper.
 Just like my famous homemade chai tea latte, this recipe is made with simple ingredients that you’ll easy find at home (coffee, real pumpkin puree, and dairy or non-dairy milk).
-A delicious latte can be made in under 5 minutes without an espresso machine or special tools!
+Make this delicious latte under 5 minutes without an espresso machine or special tools!

 Hands holding a white mug filled with a pumpkin spice latte.